axibase/atsd-use-cases/tutorials/historize/README.md

 ### Analyze Raw Data

-It is important to understand the available data in order to determine useful statistics for end users (Operations Analysts in this case).
+It is important to understand the available data to determine useful statistics for end users (Operations Analysts in this case).
 For the purpose of this guide, assume the Operations Database stores incoming orders in the `daily_orders` table.

 ```sql
 CREATE TABLE daily_orders